Here’s our tale of How We Escaped The Frozen North…

 Belize City wasn’t the problem.
 The problem was my perspective on Belize City.

-Living as an expat these past five years I’ve learned that the most important thing in life is to remain open.
+Living as an expat these past six years I’ve learned that the most important thing in life is to remain open.
 And to be willing to change your mind.

 Here are six more tips I’d offer, things I wish someone had told me before we made our move: